To empower investors and businesses and deliver on their financial goals via customised solutions and fintech.

 What are the fees that are payable to Minterest?

-Minterest will charge a processing fee of up to 5% of the loan amount.
-This fee will be payable upfront when the loan is disbursed.
+Minterest will charge a processing fee calculated based on the loan amount.
+This fee, starting from 2%, will be payable upfront when the loan is disbursed.
 Apart from the processing fee, there are no other charges payable to Minterest.
 For example, if your processing fee is 3%, you will receive $97,000 if your loan size is $100,000.

 How is contract signing done?

 By clicking and agreeing to our platform terms, you are bound by the terms governing borrowers and lenders.
 This has the same legal effect as signing a loan contract.
 In addition, depending on requirements, you may need to sign certain other documents that may be required for the loan to take effect.